 Here’s our review of the Lowe Alpine Women’s AirZone Trek 26L…

-The Lowe Alpine Women’s AirZone Trek is a comfortable pack with light padding in the hipbelt and shoulder straps, plus a suspended back system.
+The Lowe Alpine Women’s AirZone Trek is currently in our guide to the best hiking backpacks.
+The AirZone Trek 26L is a comfortable hiking backpack with light padding in the hipbelt and shoulder straps, plus a suspended back system.
 The back design also offers great ventilation.

 Whilst the pack comes in only one size there is 5cm of torso adjustment, and it was easy to get a good fit via a simple internal Velcro system.
 There is plenty of sternum strap adjustment for different size chests.
 The hipbelt is also easily adjusted.